tri135790/Personal-Website/README.md

 # Personal Website
-I create this website as a personal website because I want to build something using React and JavaScript ( to apply and practice what I have learned ).
+Aiming to apply what I have learned about Javascipt and React.js, I create this website as a personal website including my history, my resume, my projects and stats that helps me to introduce and describe myself as well as to show my personalities .
 ## Acknowledgements
 * Special thanks to [@mldangelo](https://github.com/mldangelo).
 I built my website based on his one.
 ## License